hwipl/blog/drafts/network_configuration_with_netplan_and_ansible/README.md

 ### Deployment

+The network configuration can be deployed with the Ansible role, configuration and playbook described above.
+You can use the following [ansible-playbook][ansible-playbook] commands:

 ```console
 $ # site 1
 $ ansible-playbook -i site1/hosts netplan.yml
 $ # site 2
 $ ansible-playbook -i site2/hosts netplan.yml
 ```

+Both `ansible-playbook` commands run the playbook `netplan.yml` with the site-specific hosts files specified with the command line argument `-i`.
+The first command configures all hosts in Site 1 and the second command in Site 2.
+After successful execution of the commands above, the network settings should be configured and active.

 ## Conclusion